 Women’s empowerment in our supply chain

-As of September 2022, Princess Polly works with 2984 women (46% of workers) in the factories and mills doing our production.
-Women are well represented in senior positions; 39% of factory supervisors and 40% of factory managers are female, and 41% of promotions went to women.
-Women are also well represented on worker committees, accounting for 47% of members.
+As of April 2023, Princess Polly works with 3,000 women (36% of workers) in the factories and mills doing our production.
+We ensure that women are represented in senior positions, with 37% of factory supervisors and 37% of factory managers being female.
+41% of promotions also went to women.
+Women are also well-represented on worker committees, accounting for 42% of members.

 Princess Polly has teamed up with HERproject, and recently launched a locally tailored HERhealth programme with 25 factories to educate women and share access to services they need to maintain their health.
 In addition to education, the 10-month program aims to improve self-esteem,confidence and strengthen workplace policies to support worker well-being further.
-By 2025, we will further empower 3000 women in our supply chain communities by providing training on work and life skills.
+We will continue to empower more women in our supply chain communities by providing training on work and life skills.
 Learn more about our Gender Equality program here.

 Who makes our clothes?